jmd-dk/concept/_sources/tutorial/beyond_matter_only.rst.txt

 simultaneously activating both the ``'linear (no neutrino)'`` (containing photons and metric) and the ``'non-linear neutrino'`` component.
-This is achieved through the ``select_lives`` parameter in the :ref:`the parameter file <params-nonlinear-massive-neutrinos>`, which maps components to life spans in the format :math:`(a_{\text{activate}}, a_{\text{terminate}})`.
+This is achieved through the ``select_lives`` parameter in the :ref:`the parameter file <param-nonlinear-massive-neutrinos>`, which maps components to life spans in the format :math:`(a_{\text{activate}}, a_{\text{terminate}})`.
 When ``_nunonlin`` is ``False`` (default), ``select_lives`` is not set at all, and so all specified